-Corneal Flash Burns
+Facts on Corneal Flash Burns

-easily damaged by exposure to ultraviolet radiation from the sun and from other sources of ultraviolet light, such as a welder's arc, a photographer's flood lamps, a sun lamp, or even a halogen desk lamp.
+Eyes, particularly the cornea (the clear window of tissue on the front of the eyeball), can be easily damaged by exposure to ultraviolet radiation from the sun and from other sources of ultraviolet light, such as a welder's arc, a photographer's floor lamps, a sun lamp, or even a halogen desk lamp.

 The cornea takes the brunt of the damage if proper eye protection is not worn, such as dark glasses or goggles while skiing in bright sun.
-A corneal flash burn (also called ultraviolet [UV] keratitis) can be considered to be a sunburn of the eye surface.
+A corneal flash burn (also called ultraviolet [UV] keratitis) can be considered to be sunburn of the eye surface.

 - The cornea covers the iris (the colored part of the eye), focuses light on the retina, and protects deeper structures of the eye by acting like a windshield to the eye.
 The corneal surface consists of cells similar to those in the skin.
 The cornea is normally clear.